maliabsi/MyMovieExplorer/README.md

 1. What are at least 3 technical issues you encountered with your project milestone?
 How did you fix them?

     * One issue I had while working on this project was figuring out how to remove a review from the list of the current user.
-      * In order to fix this issue, I referenced www.robinwieruch.de which wa
+      * In order to fix this issue, I referenced a code snippet found on www.robinwieruch.de.

     * Another issue I encountered was that my alert that notifies users when their changes have been saved kept popping up before making any changes / deleting.
-       * To fix this issue, .....
+       * To fix this issue, I included a mapping function within the onClick () => save_changes(review).
+Without doing this, my alert would pop up whenever the page loaded instead of when the save changes button was clicked.

     * The third issue was figuring out how to save the changes to the database when a user edits / deletes his/her comments on the webpage.
        * To fix this solution, I referenced the StackOverflow link that John provided under the "fetch" section.